Aliases for SLAMF1 Gene

 GeneCards Summary for SLAMF1 Gene

 SLAMF1 (Signaling Lymphocytic Activation Molecule Family Member 1) is a Protein Coding gene.
-Diseases associated with SLAMF1 include Measles and Lymphoproliferative Syndrome, X-Linked, 1.
-Among its related pathways are B Cell Development Pathways and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
-GO annotations related to this gene include receptor activity and antigen binding.
+Diseases associated with SLAMF1 include Measles and Subacute Sclerosing Panencephalitis.
+Among its related pathways are Dendritic Cells Developmental Lineage Pathway and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
+An important paralog of this gene is LY9.

 UniProtKB/Swiss-Prot Summary for SLAMF1 Gene